ai-se/ML-assisted-SLR/CSC510_SLR.md

  - Download and setup MAR tool from [here](https://github.com/ai-se/MAR)

 ## 6. Use MAR to select studies relevant to your project (INDIVIDUAL)
  - Each member of the group, use MAR to select relevant studies.
-Do **NOT** exchanging information with other members.
+Do **NOT** exchange information with other members.
 [HOW](https://github.com/ai-se/MAR/issues/4)
  - Save the exported data file as "groupID_unitID.csv".

 ## 7. Synthesize results (GROUP)